Charlotte Eye Ear Nose & Throat Associates operates 18 clinics throughout the Charlotte

 CEENTA's location in Charlotte, where Medicor Imaging is headquartered, was the perfect opportunity for collaboration.

-Just as Medicor Imaging worked with dental schools beginning in 2001 to develop MiPACS Dental Enterprise Solution, a new solution
+Just as Medicor Imaging worked with dental schools to develop MiPACS Dental Enterprise Solution, a new solution

 would be developed to accommodate the PACS needs of the Ear, Nose, and Throat community.